eahefnawy/buffer-js/README.md

 This Node package makes working with the Buffer API a breeze!
 A little present for the awesome Buffer team & the happy community :)

 The package was design with simplicity and extendability in mind.
 In other words, it's object oriented!
-It's so simple that I thought writing test code would be an overkill.
+It's so simple that I thought writing test code would be an overkill!

 ## Installation
 To get started, just...